 top of page

-As a philosopher, I examine the importance of science communication - particularly the media - in maintaining a functioning democracy.
-My research relates to debates about inductive risk in the philosophy of science and about public reason in political philosophy.
-Empirical studies in the science of science communication inform my work.
+As a philosopher, I examine the importance of science communication in maintaining a functioning democracy.
+For example, see my recent paper in SyntheseMy research relates to debates about inductive risk and values in science in the philosophy of science, public reason in political philosophy and trust in social epistemology and ethics.
+Research in the social sciences on science communication informs my work.

 bottom of page